 - Even if you did destroy the property, the prosecution obtained the evidence in a way that violated your constitutional right to due process, so it is not a fair trial.

 A vandalism conviction will not get you sentenced to decades in prison, but it is best to avoid a conviction if you can.
 The best way to do that is by hiring a Ventura, California criminal defense lawyer.

 vandalism, call 805-477-0070.

 We can provide you with a free case review.

 If you are facing criminal charges, researching the law is a good idea, but remember that this web page, like all lawyers’ websites, is for informational purposes only.
 You have the right to have a lawyer represent you in a criminal case, and you should exercise that right.
-The lawyers at the Law Offices of David Lehr in Ventura, California will use their expertise to provide you with the best legal advice, which might include pleading not guilty and offering defenses at trial.
+The lawyers at Strongest Defense in Ventura, California will use their expertise to provide you with the best legal advice, which might include pleading not guilty and offering defenses at trial.
 It is not possible for any lawyer to guarantee that you will be acquitted or get the plea deal that you want.